adityasissodiya/DppInsights/readme/isolation_forest.md

 Here’s what this tells us:
 - **Anomaly Detection**: The Isolation Forest flagged 50 data points (out of the total dataset) as being significantly different from the "normal" points.
 - **Contamination Parameter**: Since we set the `contamination=0.05`, this means that the algorithm assumed that 5% of the dataset contained anomalies.
-If the total dataset has 1000 products (as per your generated dataset), then 5% of 1000 is 50 anomalies, which matches the number of anomalies detected.
+If the total dataset has 1000 products, then 5% of 1000 is 50 anomalies, which matches the number of anomalies detected.

 ---